MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/communications-between-endpoints.md

 **To install a site system role on a computer in an untrusted forest:**

--   You must specify a **Site System Installation Account** which is used to install the site system role.
+-   You must specify a **Site System Installation Account**, which is used to install the site system role.
 This account must have local administrative credentials to connect to, and then install site system roles on the specified computer.

 -   You must select the site system option **Require the site server to initiate connections to this site system**.
 This requires the site server to establish connections to the site system server to transfer data.
 This prevents the computer in the untrusted location from initiating contact with the site server that is inside your trusted network.
 These connections use the **Site System Installation Account**.